 The Star-Spangled Girl by Neil Simon

-I've had a hankering lately to see the film of Neil Simon's The Star Spangled Girl again.
 Sandy Duncan and Tony Roberts tossing jabs.
-Already at that age, I was into plays and writing.
-I knew Neil was with Marsha Mason, and sought out her movies, Tony was in Annie Hall and then Manhattan, Sandy Duncan - has she played any un-perky roles?
+I knew Neil was with actress Marsha Mason, and I sought out her movies.
+Tony was in Annie Hall and Manhattan, and Sandy Duncan—has she played any un-perky roles?
 Mother of a serial killer on CSI maybe?
 No?
+The film came out in 1971 and wasn't a hit, so it may seem very dated and stilted now.

 1968 / Paperback